 “Mr. Godlight,” the policeman says, a little less strongly, “you’re requested to appear at the station.”

 “And you weren’t told the reason for the summons?”
-Christophe asks.
+Christopher asks.

 “I can’t say.
 It’s above my level of secrecy.”